LloydChapman/VLSpatiotemporalModelling/README.md

 ## Data

-The MCMC code requires data (data_final2.mat) which cannot be made publicly available as it contains personally identifiable information.
+The MCMC code requires data (files 'data_final.mat' and 'data_final2.mat') which cannot be made publicly available as they contain personally identifiable information.
 If you would like to obtain a copy of the data please contact <lloyd.chapman@lshtm.ac.uk> in the first instance.
 Simulated data and code for testing the MCMC  algorithm on it will be added to this repository in due course.
 All data necessary to run the Julia simulation code is contained within this repository.

 ## Installing